 More vegan Indian sweets:

-Mix the ingredients together into a stiff but pliable dough.
+- Mix the ingredients together then drizzle the milk in slowly, making a stiff but pliable dough.
 Cover and set aside at least half an hour.

-Heat enough oil to cover the modaks in a skillet.
-Once the oil temperature reaches 375 degrees, deep-fry the modaks, a few at a time, until they are golden-brown all over.
+- Heat enough oil to cover the modaks.
+Once the oil is hot (around 375 degrees Fahrenheit), deep-fry the modaks, a few at a time, until they are golden-brown all over.
 (Frying at this temperature ensures that the food will absorb almost no oil.)

-Remove to a dish lined with paper towels to absorb any excess grease.
-Cool to lukewarm before eating.
+- Remove to a dish lined with paper towels to absorb any excess oil.
+Let the modaks cool before eating.